NeutroniumDev/observer/README.md

 As for the name, 'observer' is staying for now since I can't really think of anything else.
 Suggestions would be much appreciated!

+This project is licensed under the GNU General Public License v3.0.
+Please use responsibly.
+Any military use is forbidden, unless approved by the creator (me).